Notification of illness

 A doctor’s certificate must also be sent to Försäkringskassan.
 It is your responsibility to ensure that this happens.
 In most counties, the doctor can submit the certificate electronically.
 If you have received a paper certificate, send the original to Försäkringskassans Inläsningscentral, 839 88 Östersund.

-Extensions of a doctor’s certificate must be sent to your line manager, payroll officer and Försäkringskassan on an ongoing basis.
+Extensions of a doctor’s certificate must be sent to your line manager and to Försäkringskassan on an ongoing basis.

 If you do not submit a doctor’s certificate from the eighth day of your sick leave, your employer is not obliged to pay you sick pay.

 For days 15 to 365, after the period of sick pay, you are entitled to receive sickness benefit from Försäkringskassan.
-However, for higher salaries Försäkringskassan does not use the entire salary as the basis for calculating sickness benefit – sickness benefit is approximately 80% of your salary up to 7.5 price basic amounts, which in 2014 corresponded to SEK 333 000.
+However, for higher salaries Försäkringskassan does not use the entire salary as the basis for calculating sickness benefit – sickness benefit is approximately 80% of your salary up to 7.5 price basic amounts.

 As a government employee, you are covered by an agreement that entitles you to higher compensation.
 For days 15 to 365, all government employees receive approximately 90% of their income in total, irrespective of whether this is below or above Försäkringskassan’s ceiling.